Isorun Docs

 ConstraintValue

-Session timeoutsandbox lifetime (or until sh.close())
+Session timeoutsandbox lifetime (or until you close the WebSocket)

 Bash death detectionshell_closed frame surfaces immediately